CHUCS/CHUsource/source/_posts/New-Year-and-Naming.md

 ---
-title: New Year and Naming
+title: CodeForces 1284A New Year and Naming
 date: 2020-03-11 13:21:12
 tags:
     - implementation